Homemade St. Louis Style BBQ Sauce

 Would Barbecue Sauce Be Good on Pizza?

 Absolutely!
-You can of course try this with any pizza, but it goes especially well with this Hawaiian baby back rib pizza.
+You can of course try this with any pizza, but it goes especially well with Hawaiian baby back rib pizza.
 Again, this is a tangier sauce so it plays well with the fattiness from the rib meat and the cheese.
 I also use this sauce for BBQ chicken pizza, which is a bit different from other versions of this style pizza.

 Is BBQ Sauce Easy To Make?